RahulRuvva/sampleRetrofit/README.md

-This is a Read me file created now
+This is a read file